P-aladine/Bossrush/README.md

 -	When they both get knocked down, they copulate and make baby before dying, baby is now the boss and final phase.
 -	Baby has enhanced moves of both angel and devil.
 #### The Chariot
--	Inmates
+-	Inmates Wild Bunch (leader = Butch Cassidy)
 -	Trojan horse
 -	Will unlock the justice bounty.
 #### Strength
--	Indian chief
+-	Indian chief Geronimo
 -	Skeletal ox with massive head
 -	after first phase it loses its body but chief raises 2 huge arms for it with a ritual.
 #### The Hermit